Ready or not Independence Day Week is here and now is the time to prepare your animal family to stay safe and secure.

 Why?

-Because so many animals suffer through it.
+Because so many animals suffer from the fireworks.

 While fireworks might be fun for humans, they’re deeply distressing for our animal companions.
 Every year around July 4th, I hear from heartbroken pet parents whose animals bolt from the house, tremble uncontrollably, or even end up in the emergency vet.